Skip to main content

 • If you need help working out if the park or caravan owner has breached their duties, or help completing the ‘notice of breach of duty’ form or writing your letter, see the information on this page about getting help

-• Evidence of the problem – for example, if the claim relates to repairs, you could include photos or a video of what needed to be repaired as it might help to show how you were affected
+• Evidence of the problem – for example, if the claim relates to repairs, include photos or a video of what needed to be repaired as it might help to show how you were affected

 • Details about contact you had with the park or caravan owner about the problem, such as emails, texts and phone calls